blueprints-for-text-analytics-python/blueprints-text/README.md

   * "git" opens the notebook for viewing here on Github (sometimes not working because of [Github issue](https://github.com/jupyter/notebook/issues/3555))
   * "nbviewer" opens the notebook for viewing on nbviewer.ipython.org
-  * "colab" opens a runnable copy on Google's Colab service.
+  * "colab" opens a runnable copy on Google's Colab service

-If you ron the notebook locally or on Colab, you can execute each cell separately by hitting "Shift-enter".
+If you run the notebook locally or on Colab, you can execute each cell separately by hitting "Shift-enter".
 Do not skip cells and don't forget to run the first code cells for the setup.

   * **Chapter 1: Gaining First Insights from Textual Data** [[git](ch01/First_Insights.ipynb)]